 Instead, vaginal dilation, using lube and tackling psychological issues can relieve the pain of vaginismus and make penetration possible.

-Although sex is usually safe for a pregnant woman (did you know pregnancy can make you even hornier? discover why!), bleeding may occur.
+Although sex is usually safe for a pregnant woman, bleeding may occur.
 This may simply be breakthrough bleeding, which happens when you would otherwise have had your period.
 Implantation bleeding occurs when the fertilized egg attaches itself to the wall of your uterus.
 Both of these are normal and can happen even if you’re not having sex.

 A third type of bleeding during sex also affects some women, and it’s because of the increased blood supply to the vagina and cervical region during pregnancy.
 Your cervix is softer than ever, descends lower intro the vagina and has more blood vessels , which can break from the impact of a toy or penis (or even a Pap test), especially during the second or third trimester.
 As long as the bleeding is light and isn’t accompanied by cramps, you should be okay.